 |Choose three of the following:*|

 |MUSE-223||Historic Photographic Processes|

 |MUSE-224||History and Theory of Exhibitions|

-Please note: At least one course must be an MUSE course and one must be a HIST course.
+* At least one course must be a MUSE course and one must be a HIST course.